aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/implement-bicubic-resampler/_index.md

 - **What Java version is required?** Any Java 8+ runtime is compatible with the latest Aspose.PSD library.
 - **Can I resize other formats (PNG, JPEG) with the same API?** Yes, Aspose.PSD supports multiple image types, though the examples focus on PSD.

-## What is High Quality Image Scaling?
+## What is Resize Image Java?

-High quality image scaling refers to resizing an image while maintaining sharp edges, smooth gradients, and accurate color representation.
-The Bicubic Resampler achieves this by considering the values of surrounding pixels (using cubic convolution or the Bell algorithm) to calculate each new pixel, resulting in a more natural look compared to nearest‑neighbor or bilinear methods.
+**Resize image java** refers to the process of changing the dimensions of an image file using Java code while preserving visual quality.
+The Bicubic Resampler is a preferred algorithm because it evaluates surrounding pixel values to produce smoother gradients and sharper edges compared to simpler methods.

 ## Why Use the Bicubic Resampler for High Quality Image Scaling?